Rufus For Real

 A pork picnic roast is a cut from the lower portion of the pork shoulder, closer to the foreleg.
 It’s typically smaller than a pork butt, making it a great size for pulled pork sliders.
 Pork butt or a full pork shoulder also work just as well in this recipe.

-Can I add cheese to these pulled pork sliders?
+Can I add cheese to pulled pork sliders?

-If pork sandwiches are on repeat, these are next.
+If simple, hearty sandwiches are on repeat, these are next.

 • Pork Bánh Mì: Tender pork layered with crunchy veggies and bold, fresh flavors — a lighter but incredibly satisfying sandwich.